CSR stands for Corporate Social Responsibility.

 In 2021, the European Commission (EC) adopted a proposal for a Corporate Sustainability Reporting Directive (CSRD) that amended reporting requirements of the NFRD and effectively updated the directives of the aforementioned regulations.

-Key things to know about the CSRD proposal is that it:
+Key things to know about the CSRD is that it:

-In light of sobering climate change statistics—the IPCC reports that many extreme weather developments are irreversible now—more and more corporations are recognizing various social and environmental issues as material and are increasing efforts to address and prioritize such topics.
+In light of sobering climate change statistics, organisations are recognising various social and environmental issues as material and thereby increasing efforts to address and prioritise responses to these concerns.

-The heightened scrutiny of issues that fall within the purview of CSR has led to an evolution in the sort of CSR expertise required.
+The heightened scrutiny of issues that fall within the purview of CSR has led to increasing market demand for CSR experts.

-Some of the biggest issues currently include climate change, biodiversity, and human rights/labor rights.
+Some of the key material issues focus on climate change, biodiversity, and human rights.

 Want to improve your Sustainability performance?